Using the Usage Factor function to calculate the percentage of component utilization

 In the second nozzle there are some validation errors.
 The usage factor of the component exceeds 100% in the calculation of the opening.

-The NextGen validation system provides qualitative information on the validation status of a component: the Usage Factor adds quantitative information, helping to identify how much a component is undersized in case of errors but also oversized in case of lack of errors.
+The NextGen validation system provides qualitative information on the validation status of a component, whereas the Usage Factor adds quantitative information, helping to identify how much a component is undersized in case of errors but also oversized in case of lack of errors.

 General Usage Factor and comparison between heterogeneous components